 The best presentation slides are also usually the most simple and straightforward too.

 That means no flashy transitions.
 No overloaded bullet points.
 And little-to-no extras likes sounds or videos.

 One trick is to try and use one slide to deliver only one message or point.
-That will keep your delivery streamlined, helping the audience to focus in on your message.
+That'll keep your delivery streamlined, helping the audience to focus in on your message.

-And another added bonus is that it will help you eliminate using long text paragraphs altogether.
+And another added bonus is that it'll help you eliminate using long text paragraphs altogether.

-A perfect example includes relevant graphs or charts that instantly illustrate the key message behind whatever it is you're talking about (like using a green, up-and-to-the-right arrow to equate success).
+A good business presentation example includes relevant graphs or charts that instantly illustrate the key message behind whatever it is you're talking about (like using a green, up-and-to-the-right arrow to equate success).

 Discover more professional PowerPoint designs, with numerous slide layout and infographics options: